prawnzyy/tp/docs/UserGuide.md

 ### Modifying Recipes `[coming in v1.3]`

-### Deleting Recipes
+### Deleting Recipes : `delete`

-Deletes a specific recipe in the recipe list when you longer need it.
+Deletes a specific recipe from BAkingBRead when you longer need it.

 Format: `delete [uuid]`